armendgashi/automated-routine/Get IP/README.md

 # GETIP

-Shell script that prints out only the IP of your chosen Network Interface
+Shell script that prints out only the IP of your chosen Network Interface and copies it on your clipboard.

 ## Usage